Create your AI that knows when to say "I don't know." Try it on your data →

 Why does RAG use an external knowledge base?

 You can use RAG with an external knowledge base so answers come from your documents, not just model memory.
-In CustomGPT, your query is embedded, the system retrieves the most relevant chunks from connected files or URLs, and only that evidence is injected into generation.
-The flow is retrieval then generate with source-grounded context injection, so replies are tied to retrieved text and can include citations instead of guesses from parametric memory.
-You do not need to wire separate retrieval and generation calls; one pipeline handles chunking, ranking, context assembly, and response creation.
-In product benchmark data from 2025 deployments, this approach cut unsupported answers by 34 percent versus prompt-only bots.
-If you are comparing options like OpenAI Assistants or Azure AI Studio, this architecture transparency is a key early evaluation check.
+In CustomGPT.ai, your query is embedded, the system retrieves relevant chunks from connected files or URLs, and that evidence is injected into generation.
+The flow is retrieval, then generation with source-grounded context, so replies are tied to retrieved text and can include citations instead of unsupported guesses.
+If you are comparing options like OpenAI Assistants or Azure AI Studio, architecture transparency is a key early evaluation check.

 What is the practical benefit of RAG for LLM outputs?